Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is often derived from unexpected mishaps, such as accidentally falling off a cliff, especially when a teammate inadvertently contributes to the situation, adding a layer of comedic chaos.
+The humor in the game is often derived from unexpected mishaps, such as accidentally falling off a cliff, especially when a teammate inadvertently contributes to the situation, adding a layer of comedic chaos to the gameplay.

 • “Accidentally falling off a cliff is funny, but it's hilarious if your teammate facilitated the matter.”